alct/isup/README.md

 ### -a URL

-Add one or a series of URL(s) to the watchlist.
+Add one or a series of URL(s) to the list of monitored resources.

 ```bash
 php /path/to/isup.php -a "www.website.com" # or